VanhaerentsArtCollection

 CURRENT PRESENTATION!

-The artworks featured in the exhibition Viewing Depot #3 – Year of the Dragon delve into themes of oppression, the deprivation of freedom, and the erosion of individuality.
+The artworks featured in the exhibition Viewing Depot #3 – delve into themes of oppression, the deprivation of freedom, and the erosion of individuality.
 Each artist brings a unique perspective to these subjects.

 Stephan Balleux (b.
 1974) conveys feelings of alienation and distortion of the human form in his piece The Guardian, 2007, rendered in stark black and white grisaille.